The Benefits Of Stepping Back And Choosing A Hobby

 Whether you’re writing or volunteering, you can almost always use your chosen hobby to the benefit of others.

-I create latch hook projects (a form of sewing), whether they end up as pillows or wall hangings.
+I create latch hook projects (a form of crocheting), whether they end up as pillows or wall hangings.
 When I finish a product, I give it away to someone who I feel would enjoy it.

 These are just a few of the end products I gave away: